Aetopia/ResEnforce/README.md

 ## What is Resolution Enforcer?
 A simple program to enforce desktop resolutions on specific applications.
 (Win32 and UWP apps.)

 This program fundamentally allows you to force an application to run at a specific resolution of your choice.
+Additionally, Resolution Enforcer will minimize your game when you switch windows or `[Alt]` + `[Tab]`.
 Useful for UWP/Fullscreen Borderless Games since those don't support the ability to use lower resolutions.

 # Usage